Spring season 2018

 - RISK MANAGEMENT: Coaches (including assistants) must present a risk management certificate that is valid through the end of the season.
 Risk management information is completed online by a third-party company through our parent organization, Ohio South Youth Soccer Association.
 All names are checked against lists of people whose legal history includes violent or sexual crimes.
 Start at OYSA Risk Management .
 To check on your status, click the “log-in” link on the left column.
 To start a new application, click the “registration” tab in the middle of the page.

 - We hold a clinic before the spring season, paired with the pre-season administrative meeting for new coaches.
+For Spring 2018: Date April 7, 9 am, Summit Gym.
+We hold a coaching clinic in the fall.
 Date TBD.
-We hold a coaching clinic in the fall.
-LOCATION: CHERRY GROVE UNITED METHODIST, Eight Mile Road, Saturday Aug 5 at 9 am.

 - New Coaches Clinic Packet